CENTER FOR RESEARCH ON BOTANICALS & METABOLIC SYNDROME (BRC)

-The center consists of three specific research projects, each of which evaluates a specific botanical and assesses the effect on pathogenic mechanisms leading to the development of insulin resistance.
+Our center consists of three specific research projects, each of which evaluates a specific botanical and assesses the effect on pathogenic mechanisms leading to the development of insulin resistance.
 Project 1 investigators are conducting studies to evaluate mechanisms of action by which selected extracts of Artemisia sp. modulate insulin receptor signaling and insulin sensitivity in both animal and early-phase human studies.
 Project 2 investigators are focusing on mechanisms by which selected Artemisia sp. extracts and Hypericum perforatum L. (St. John’s wort) affect adipocyte development, adipokines, and insulin action.
 Project 3 investigators are evaluating how Asclepias incarnata modulates central mechanisms controlling appetite and energy expenditure as a means to improve overall energy balance and weight.
 Our projects are supported by a Botanical Core and an Administrative Core.
-Each project is supported by cutting-edge technologies that include metabolomic profiling, proteomic assessments, and bioaccessibility determinations.
+A unique aspect of our center is the formation of the Integrative Biology Core, which includes an Animal Research Subcore and the Analytical Chemistry Subcore, comprising a clinical chemistry/stable isotope component and a proteomic/metabolomic component.
+This combines state-of-the-art in vivo metabolic phenotyping with detailed ex vivo proteomic and metabolomic profiling of serum and tissue samples to provide highly integrated metabolic signatures of the pathophysiology of insulin resistance and its resolution by botanical extracts.
+As such, each project is supported by cutting-edge technologies that include metabolomic profiling, proteomic assessments, and bioaccessibility determinations.

 Pennington Biomedical Research Center:

 - William Johnson, Ph.D.